Integra Group

 -

-Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
-The company also states that it actively monitors, maintains, and improves its operating efficiency to mitigate the risk of fire in production facilities, however this is not externally verified.
+Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company also reports that it provides training on RIL to its employees in collaboration with The Nature Conservancy, Tropical Forest Fund, and Tropical Forest Foundation.

 -